 One of the best earbuds under $30 with high-quality sound.

 With the introduction of chi-fi headphones, great audio became much more affordable.
 ZST’s are the prime example of that.
 A great pair of in-ears with the sound of a $100 headphone.

 - Great sound

 - Removable cable

 - All-plastic construction

 There are two drivers inside the earbud: one balanced-armature and one dynamic.
-Overall signature tilts toward V-shaped sound, which is a frequency response many users prefer.
+Overall sound signature tilts towards a V-shaped sound, which is a frequency response many users prefer.

-You can expect full-bodied bass with solid punch and rumble.
+You can expect deep bass with solid punch and rumble.
 The midrange is slightly subdued, but not to the point of missing detail.
-High-end it very clear, and it has a good extension for airier presentation.
+High-end offers great clarity, and it has a good extension for airier presentation.

 Aukey EP-T21 are the top Airpods knockoffs that make for a fantastic value for money offer.